Stripe Atlas vs Firstbase vs Doola vs Bizee: Formation for Non-Residents (2026)

 Which formation service has the best features for non-residents?

 No single service covers everything a non-resident founder needs.
 Stripe Atlas lacks Wyoming, ITIN assistance, and Form 5472 filing.
-Firstbase and Doola offer all three but at different price points — Firstbase at $899/yr for tax filing, Doola at $1,999/yr for full compliance.
-Key gaps across all three: none provide tax residency analysis, FBAR compliance, or permanent establishment risk assessment.
+Bizee covers the fewest non-resident needs of the four — no ITIN help, no Form 5472, and an EIN flow that assumes an SSN — which is the trade-off behind its $0 price.
+Firstbase and Doola offer Wyoming, ITIN, and Form 5472 but at different price points — Firstbase at $899/yr for tax filing, Doola at $1,999/yr for full compliance.
+Key gaps across all four: none provide tax residency analysis, FBAR compliance, or permanent establishment risk assessment.

 Non-resident founders have specific requirements that differ from domestic US founders.
 This comparison focuses on what matters when you are forming and operating a US LLC from outside the US.